marcin-jozwikowski/monolog-cli-viewer/README.md

 * `_dateTime` - a `Y-m-d H:i:s` formatted value passed in `timestamp` or `datetime` fields of the monolog JSON
 * `_context` and `_extra` - string representations of the JSON object passed in `context` and `extra` monolog fields
 * `_contextPretty` and `_extraPretty` pretty-formatted versions of the fields

+### Behind the scenes

+MCV parses each line of the incoming data and tries to display it using a provided template.

+As of now the [JSON](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Formatter/JsonFormatter.php) and [Line](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Formatter/LineFormatter.php) formatters are supported with their default config and default [message structure](https://github.com/Seldaek/monolog/blob/main/doc/message-structure.md).

+As the program is designed to be used in pipeline it also recognizes the file name line from `tail`.
+It is ignored by default.